-The guidance in this document is based on experience from UK centres with the greatest experience of looking after patients with COVID-19 disease and will be updated as more evidence becomes available.
+The guidance in this document is an update from that based on initial experience from UK centres, now confirmed by subsequent world wide experience.
+It will continue to be updated as more evidence becomes available.

-WHERE CHANGE SEEN KEY DIFFERENCE WITH COVID-19 SUGGESTED ACTION Early in admission People with COVID-19 infection appear to have a greater risk of hyperglycaemia with ketones including: > People with type 2 diabetes (risk even greater if on a SGLT-2 inhibitor) > People with newly diagnosed diabetes COVID-19 disease precipitates atypical presentations of diabetes emergencies (eg, mixed DKA and hyperosmolar states) Check blood glucose in everybody on admission Check ketones in: everybody with diabetes being admitted everybody with an admission glucose over 12 mmol/l Stop SGLT-2 inhibitors in all people admitted to hospital Stop Metformin in all people admitted to hospital but review when data on blood lactate, renal and hypoxic status are available.
-Consider using 10-20% glucose where ketosis persists despite treatment in line with usual protocols Severe illness on admission Fluid requirements may differ in those with DKA/HHS and evidence of "lung leak" or myocarditis After restoring the circulating volume the rate of fluid replacement regimen may need to be adjusted where evidence of "lung leak" or myocarditis Contact the diabetes specialist team early Early involvement of the critical care team All inpatient areas Infusion pumps may not be available to manage hyperglycaemia using intravenous insulin as these are required elsewhere (eg for sedation in ICU) Use alternative s/c regimens to manage Hyperglycaemia Mild DKA Contact the diabetes specialist team for support ICU Significant insulin resistance seen in people with type 2 diabetes in ICU settings IV insulin protocols may need amending (people seen requiring up to 20 units/hr) Patients often nursed prone so feeding may be accidentally interrupted - paradoxical risk of hypoglycaemia
+WHERE CHANGE SEEN KEY DIFFERENCE WITH COVID-19 SUGGESTED ACTION Early in admission People with COVID-19 infection are at greater risk of hyperglycaemia with ketones including: People with type 2 diabetes (risk even greater if on a SGLT-2 inhibitor) People with newly diagnosed diabetes COVID-19 disease precipitates atypical presentations of diabetes emergencies (eg, mixed DKA and hyperosmolar states) Check blood glucose in everybody on admission Check ketones in: everybody with diabetes being admitted everybody with an admission glucose over 12 mmol/l Stop SGLT-2 inhibitors in all people admitted to hospital Stop Metformin in all people admitted to hospital but after satisfactory review of blood lactate, renal and hypoxic status recommence as recent data suggests that metformin may reduce progress to severe COVID-19 disease.
+Consider using 10-20% glucose where ketosis persists despite treatment in line with usual protocols Severe illness on admission Fluid requirements may differ in those with DKA/HHS and evidence of "lung leak", myocarditis or AKI After restoring the circulating volume the rate of fluid replacement regimen may need to be adjusted where evidence of "lung leak", myocarditis or AKI Contact the diabetes specialist team early Early involvement of the critical care team Careful assessment of fluid balance All inpatient areas Infusion pumps may not be available to manage hyperglycaemia using intravenous insulin as these are required elsewhere (eg for sedation in ICU) > Use alternative s/c regimens to manage > Hyperglycaemia > Mild DKA > Contact the diabetes specialist team for support ICU Significant insulin resistance seen in people with type 2 diabetes in ICU settings IV insulin protocols may need amending (people seen requiring up to 20 units/hr) Patients often nursed prone so feeding may be accidentally interrupted - paradoxical risk of hypoglycaemia